portalpayments/portalwallet/README-TEST-WALLET.md

-# Portal Wallet - YCombinator Demo
+# Portal Wallet - Investor Demo

-Hi YCombinator!
+Hi potential Investor!
 We've made a quick demo of Portal for you.

 **You can use this to send real money to identified recipients anywhere in the world instantly.**

 ## Installing the extension

 Normally Portal is installed through the Chrome Web Store (or Edge Web Store etc).
-But for this demo we'll install it the old fashioned way.
+But for this demo we'll install it outside the store`.

 Download an unzip the the file provided.